marian-vignau/MergeDB/README.md

 2) strings: add a suffix to the key's value

-Start from tables independent from other's tables keys.
+Start from tables independent from other's tables keys, using foreign key property to parse relationships.

 Apply transformation to the values on this firsts tables.